No contact is still effective in helping you get your ex back when kids are involved.

 - You will get to demonstrate changes in yourself.
 Though I don’t recommend breaking no contact to demonstrate changes, I can tell you that if you have children with your retreating lover, the rules change.
 Don’t worry, you don’t have to put on a big show (and shouldn’t try to).
 Your ex will notice.

 - You get to intensify mystery.
 If you are friendly and casual while also being genuine (not fake), your ex will get to wonder if you are still interested, if you are moving on, if there is someone else, etc. Remember, don’t try to make your ex jealous by suggesting you are dating someone else.
 Don’t fall for it.
 It can backfire in your face by making them think, “Well then why should I bother if they are with someone else?” among other thoughts.
 The mystery of them wondering IF you are is far more powerful than them knowing for sure.

 How Do You Get Your Ex Back When You Have Children Together?

-The answer is to use the No Contact Rule but to modify it to the Smart Contact Rule.
+The answer is to use the No Contact Rule but to modify it to the Strategic Contact Rule.

 That means that you still have the same reasons and intentions as you would if you were using a standard no contact principle.

-Even if you have children with your ex, you can get them back because limited contact (Smart Contact) accomplishes things that you want to happen if you want your ex back.
+Even if you have children with your ex, you can get them back because limited contact (Strategic Contact) accomplishes things that you want to happen if you want your ex back.